Relay cells

 tmp = cmd + [0, 0] + stream_id + [0, 0, 0, 0] + length + data + padding

-# Update the digest with the encoded data
+# Update the hash state with the encoded data

 # The encoded data is the same as above with the digest field not being